The CRI offers an array of online resources to help you use REDCap better.

 NEED ADDITIONAL HELP?

 If you need technical help with any of REDCap’s features, please contact REDCap Support.
-But if you have more involved questions on designing your project, or are not sure if REDCap is right for your study, the CRI’s REDCap Administrator will gladly schedule a zoom call with you, free of charge.
+But if you have more involved questions on designing your project, or are not sure if REDCap is right for your study, the CRI’s REDCap Administrator will gladly schedule a Zoom call with you, free of charge.

-SCHEDULE CALL
+SCHEDULE ZOOM CALL

 BEGINNER RESOURCES